The largest freshwater apex predator in North America

 How to Get There?

 Winnipeg is very easy to get to no matter where you live in North America, why?
 Because it is the geographical centre of Canada.
 No matter what major city you are coming, from the flight will be less than 2.5 hours.
 Guests fly into Winnipeg, Canada, and overnight.
-You will be shuttled to the town of Kenora very early on the following morning (2 hour drive), and then it is a 30 water taxi ride to the lodge which is on a private island.
-We will immediately hit the water!
+You will be shuttled to the lodge very early on the following morning (2 hour drive), We will immediately hit the water!

 What equipment and documents should I bring?